 A copy of the draft Policy is attached at Appendix 1.
-No amendments (save for minor typographical amendments) have been made to the draft policy from last year's policy as it remains fit for purpose.
+No amendments have been made to the draft policy from last year's policy as it remains fit for purpose.

 1.2 Recommendation(s):

 It is recommended that Cabinet: